The Product Compass

 Everyone is talking about Claude Cowork and how we can finally leave terminals.

 Cowork just proved what I've been saying for months: you don't need a terminal for agentic AI work.
-Claude Desktop + Desktop Commander MCP had these capabilities all along—Anthropic just gave them a better UI.
+Claude Desktop + Desktop Commander MCP had these capabilities all along—Anthropic just gave them a better UX.

 Claude Desktop just did all this on my Windows PC: